nalnatsheh/iit-ece588/docs/tut/README.md

 ```
 **NOTE : I HAVE NO CLUE WHY VIVADO TOOL HAVE THIS REQUIRMENT, AND WHY THEY DON'T GENERATE BOTH FILES WITH THE SAME NAME AUTOMATICALLY!!!!
 GO FIGURE**

-6. Now, we need to copy both files to the PYNQ-Z2 board , to do so type the follwoing command :
+4. Now, we need to copy both files to the PYNQ-Z2 board, to do so type the follwoing command :
 ```
 scp -rP x588 matmul.hwh matmul.bit xilinx@216.47.144.102:/home/xilinx/
 ```
-**NOTE : for you need to change x with your group number** for example, you are in group number 1, the below command will copy the files to PYNQ-Z2 board number 1.
+**NOTE : You need to change x with your group number** for example, you are in group number 1, the below command will copy the files to PYNQ-Z2 board number 1.
 ```
 scp -rP 1588 matmul.hwh matmul.bit xilinx@216.47.144.102:/home/xilinx/
 ```
+**EACH GROUP HAVE A UNIQUE PORT NUMBER, ONLY COPY AND ACCESS THE PYNQ-Z2 BOARD THAT WAS ASSIGNED TO YOU ACCORDING TO THE EXCEL SHEET**

-7. It will ask you for a password, the password is **xilinx** (yes all small letters, no spaces, no numbers, no special characters!)
+5. It will ask you for a password, the password is **xilinx** (yes all small letters, no spaces, no numbers, no special characters!)
 ```
 $ xilinx@216.47.144.102's password:
 ```

-## Part 4 : Accelearte the HLS IP on PYNQ-Z2 board, and
+## **Part 4 : Accelearte the HLS IP on PYNQ-Z2 board, and **

 1. Login to your account on Hunmin server, at this point I will trust that you know how to get to the below image and login to your account!
 (Establish a vncserver connection, and type your password and the generated port number).
 If you absolutely have no clue, navigate to this [site](http://www.ece.iit.edu/ecesysdocs/) .
 ![1](../assets/fig/35.png)